Code-Institute-Submissions/milestone-project-96/README.md

 * ‘Intro text’ feature – simple text for both new and returning users, introduces the user to the page whilst also providing some overview information applicable to all classes - materials needed, a bit about the teacher, class size.
 It includes information about a discount for returning students.
 Presenting this information straight away means users won’t be thinking about these questions whilst viewing the classes, and can concentrate on the class information.
 Within this section is an enquiry button which users can click on to jump straight down to the enquiry form at the bottom of the page.
 I decided to add this feature at the top rather than adding an enquiry button to each class as I thought this would be too cluttered.
 This way, users viewing the different classes are never far away from being able to make an enquiry, either whilst closer to the top of the page or closer to the bottom of the page.
 * Classes feature – this is for new and returning users - there are 4 classes advertised with an image and text describing what the project is, price, when, how long it will take and suitability levels.
 * Feature ‘Enquire Today’ – this form enables new and returning students to easily enquire about an upcoming class.
 Users can select the class they would like to enquire about from a dropdown within the form.
 The labels for the form are positioned above the input fields, so that the label text doesn’t disappear when the user begins to submit some information, creating a better user experience.
-When the user completes the form, there is a modal that pops up with a ‘Thank you message’.
 * Feature ‘Scroll to top’ button - this feature enables the user to quickly move back to the top of the page, rather than having to scroll back up improving the user experience especially on smaller screens.

 **Gallery:**
 * 'Intro text' feature – this short introductory text section explains that the images show work completed by by Fray + Anchor students.
 This text is for new and returning users - for new users it helps reaffirm the credibiily of the classes, and for returning students there is an e-mail link which can be clicked on if they wish to submit an image of their own work to be featured on the website’s gallery.
-* 'Image gallery' feature - There are 12 images, 4 on 3 rows, and each image is displayed on an image card, with a short description underneath explaining who did the work and where they are from.
+* 'Image gallery' feature - There are 12 images, 4 on 3 rows on desktop, on smaller screens 9 images, 3 on 3 rows, and on mobile there are 9 images which appear one after the other, and each image is displayed on an image card, with a short description underneath explaining who did the work and where they are from.
 This feature is for new users as the image gallery provides visual evidence of the outcomes of the macrame classes, and it is also for returning users who may gain a sense of pride seeing their own work displayed on the website.

 **Contact:**

 * 'Intro text' feature – this is a text section encouraging new and old students to get in touch with any questions, general enquiries and specific enquiries about possible projects by completing the form further down the page.
 * Feature 'Contact form' – The labels for the form are positioned above the input fields, so that the label doesn’t disappear when the user begins to submit some information.
-When the user completes the form, there is a modal that pops up with a ‘Thank you message’.

 *Note - There is no ‘scroll to top’ button on this page as it is much shorter than the other pages.*